 - To ascertain revenue loss in fuel duty due to electrification (BEV/HFC) of LDVs and HDVs between 2020 and 2050.

-Actions and Outputs
+Actions and Achievements

 - Develop a simple, adaptable Excel model to run ‘what-if’ scenarios in order to generate indicative projections of demand for combustion fuels, duty revenues and cumulative GHG emissions savings based on different high blend renewable fuel pathways.